 The Home and Community Based Services Enhanced Federal Match provision allows states to supplement, not supplant, existing funding.
 States must submit initial HCBS spending plans to CMS by July 12, 2021 to meet federal guidance and timelines.
 Due to ongoing stakeholder input, AHCCCS will post the draft spending plan draft no later than July 12, 2021.
 The draft spending plan is subject to CMS approval.
 AHCCCS is permitted to update its initial draft spending plan through the quarterly spending plan submission requirement based on Arizona's needs.

-Services Eligible to Claim the ARPA 10 Percent FMAP Increase
+Services Eligible to Claim the ARP 10 Percent FMAP Increase

 The funding is short-term and must be spent by March 31, 2024 (3 years).
 These efforts cannot negatively impact current HCBS; it can only add programs, services, and activities that are completed by March 2024 or have an additional plan for funding or sustainability beyond March 2024.